ashafaei/OD-test/README.md

 # Publication Information
 This repository accompanies the paper "Does Your Model Know the Digit 6 Is Not a Cat?
-A Less Biased Evaluation of Outlier Detectors." [[ArXiv]()] (to be added).
+A Less Biased Evaluation of Outlier Detectors." [[ArXiv](https://arxiv.org/abs/1809.04729)].

 Bibtex:
 ```bibtex